-Whether it's a senior, business or family portrait careful preparation
+Whether it's a senior, business or family portrait session careful preparation

 Eyeglasses: If your glasses do not have anti-reflective coating you may want to remove lenses or borrow a pair from store with no lenses to avoid glare.